julelang/manual/src/packages/3rd-party-packages/exporting-definitions.md

     println(ms.Number)
 }
 ```
 As shown in the example above, your code accessed a private struct via a public function and used the public field.
-This means that that definition is implicitly exported.
+This means that the definition is implicitly exported.